alfnielsen/vsc-move/README.md

 All path to file in the same folder or sub folder will get relative path starting with './' Its not all project that will use that convention.
 In the future this could maybe to set in a config property

+4. No intelligence for tsconfig paths.

+vsc-move dont scan tsconfig files, and it dont know anything about other kins of path manipulation.

 ## Related Projects